Kays3/TE_Ocean_Acidification/README.md

 ![Coral reef snapshot at the Aka island, Kerama National Park](images/coral-aka-kame.png)

-Photo taken at Aka island, Keramashoto National Park.

-April 17, 2024
+Photo taken at Aka Island, Keramashoto National Park, on April 17, 2024

 Thank you for visiting this project!